Data is not the problem

 In each of the above examples, whilst data is a necessary description of what is happening, it is the insight that contextualises this data and informs subsequent decision making.

-It is through the combination of both what (data) and why (insight) that commercially impactful decisions are made – in this case an increased focus on encouraging visitors to return.
+It is through the combination of both what (data) and why (insight) that commercially impactful decisions are made.

 The cost of failing to act